An Introduction to Gravitational Wave Theory: Einstein's equations: general covariance, Noether's theorem and gauge transformations

 \subsection{Noether's theorem and diffeomorphisms as gauge symmetries}

-We have seen that diffeomorphisms are symmetries of a general covariant Lagrangian.
-They are furthermore differentiable, namely continuous and connected to the identity.
-Noether's theorem proves that every differentiable symmetry defines a current which is conserved on solutions, or `on-shell' in theoretical physics jargon.
-When this occurs, it is extremely useful to study the properties of the dynamics of the system, and to extract general physical predictions.
-However, there is an important difference between `proper symmetries', which map solutions of the field equations into physically distinguishable solutions, and `gauge symmetries', which reflect a redundancy of the field equations, leaving some quantities undetermined but irrelevant for the physics.
+Noether's theorem proves that every differentiable\footnote{Namely, continuous and including the identity transformation.} symmetry defines a current $j^\m$ which is conserved on solutions, namely $\na_\m j^\m\eqons 0$.
+Here the symbol $\eqons$ means an equality valid only for solutions, or `on-shell', in theoretical physics jargon.
+Conserved currents are extremely useful to study the properties of the dynamics of the system, and to extract general physical predictions.
+We have seen above that diffeomorphisms are symmetries of a general covariant Lagrangian, continuous and connected to the identity.
+Therefore Noether's theorem guarantees that there will be a conserved current associated to any diffeomorphism.
+However, the application of Noether's theorem to general relativity is quite subtle.
+Let us first recall the difference between `proper symmetries' and `gauge symmetries'.
+Both map solutions of the field equations into new solutions.
+If the new solution is physically distinguishable, we say that it is a proper symmetry, or a physical symmetry.
+If the new solution is on the other hand physically indistinguishable, we say that it is a gauge symmetry: This typically occurs when there is a redundancy of the field equations, which leaves some quantities undetermined but irrelevant for the physics.
 Noether's theorem provides a simple test to distinguish the two cases: in the latter, the Noether current itself vanishes on shell, and not just its divergence.
-The conserved current associated with diffeomorphisms of the Einstein-Hilbert Lagrangian \eqref{LEH} is given by \be j^\m_\xi = \f{c^3}{8\pi G}\Big( (G^\m{}_\n+\L \d^{\m}_{\n})\xi^\n - \na_\n \nabla^{[\m} \xi^{\n]}\Big). \ee One can immediately verify using the Bianchi identities that $\nabla_\m j^\m_\xi \eqons 0$, where $\eqons$ means on-shell.
-This current has a very peculiar property: the first term above vanishes on-shell, and the second term is a total derivative.
-Therefore, the Noether current itself vanishes on-shell (in the absence of boundaries), and there are no conserved quantities.
-Having no conserved quantities is the hallmark of a gauge symmetry as opposed to a physical symmetry, hence the result provides a precise mathematical sense in which coordinate transformations in general relativity have the same status as gauge transformations in Maxwell and Yang-Mills theories.\footnote{ A more rigorous approach is to look at the symplectic 2-form, and show that it is degenerate along gauge transformations and diffeomorphisms. } For this reason, diffeomorphisms are also referred to as the gauge symmetry of general relativity, and fixing a coordinate choice as \emph{fixing the gauge} in general relativity.
+This is precisely the case with diffeomorphisms in general relativity.
+In fact, the conserved current associated with diffeomorphisms of the Einstein-Hilbert Lagrangian \eqref{LEH} is given by \be j^\m_\xi = \f{c^3}{8\pi G}\Big( (G^\m{}_\n+\L \d^{\m}_{\n})\xi^\n - \na_\n \nabla^{[\m} \xi^{\n]}\Big). \ee One can immediately verify using the Bianchi identities that $\nabla_\m j^\m_\xi \eqons 0$.
+On the other hand, the first term above vanishes on-shell, and the second term is a total derivative.
+Therefore, the Noether current itself vanishes on-shell, as anticipated, and there are no conserved quantities (in the absence of boundaries).
+Trivial conserved quantities is a hallmark of gauge symmetries as opposed to physical symmetries, hence the result provides a precise mathematical sense in which coordinate transformations in general relativity have the same status as gauge transformations in Maxwell and Yang-Mills theories.\footnote{ A more rigorous approach is to look at the symplectic 2-form, and show that it is degenerate along gauge transformations and diffeomorphisms. } For this reason, diffeomorphisms are also referred to as the gauge symmetry of general relativity, and fixing a coordinate choice as \emph{fixing the gauge} in general relativity.